Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantum field theory

 \subsubsection{Quantum fields in the geometrized setting: The quantum Kähler structure}

 Due to the infinite dimensional nature of the problem the model space used to define the manifold structure is of crucial importance.
-For a well posed geometric framework we will choose to consider as reference a particular Fréchet-Nuclear space the set of Hida test functions $\mathscr{N}=(\mathcal{N}_{\mathbb{C}})$.
+For a well posed geometric framework we will choose to consider as reference a particular Nuclear Fréchet space the set of Hida test functions $\mathscr{N}=(\mathcal{N}_{\mathbb{C}})$.

 As we did above, we will consider a suitable rigged Hilbert space

 As a result, the Hilbert space of the states of quantum fields $L_{Hol}^2(\mathcal{M}_C, D\mu_c)$, can be densely modeled as a $C^\infty$-manifold, considering $\mathscr{N}$ as the model space.